5 Website SEO Tips for Freelance Proofreaders

 Keep reading for more details on each of these.

-First, it helps to know what SEO is.
-SEO stands for Search Engine Optimization.
-And, in simple terms, website SEO is the process of using keywords/phrases – among other things – to increase the organic traffic to your site (i.e., visitors that find you via search engines).
+Search engine optimization, or SEO, is the process of using keywords/phrases – among other things – to increase the organic traffic to your site (i.e., visitors that find you via search engines).

 So if you want to be found online without paying for ads, having at least a basic understanding of how to improve your website SEO is crucial.